Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Ireland-US Trade Relationship

 Ireland is one of the United States' most significant European trading partners, with total bilateral trade exceeding $120 billion annually.
 The US is Ireland's largest export market for whiskey and a major market for other Irish products including pharmaceuticals, medical devices, dairy products, and tech services.
-Ireland's EU membership means its trade relationship is governed by the broader US-EU framework — Ireland does not have a separate bilateral trade agreement with the US.
-The 10% Section 122 tariff applies equally to all EU member states.
-With UK-US bilateral trade deal negotiations underway, there is speculation about whether Ireland and the EU could pursue similar tariff reductions, but no formal negotiations have been announced.
+Ireland's EU membership means its trade relationship is governed by the broader US-EU framework — and that framework changed on July 1, 2026, when the EU-US trade deal took effect.
+Most Irish goods now enter under the deal's 15% all-inclusive ceiling, and the deal matters enormously for Ireland's biggest export: branded pharmaceuticals from Ireland are capped at 15%, shielding them from the threatened 100% branded-pharma tariff tied to the July 31 onshoring deadline, while generic pharmaceuticals and their ingredients go to MFN-only treatment (typically 0%) on September 1, 2026.
+Alcoholic beverages — including whiskey — remain subject to further negotiation under the deal.
 Key Irish exports to the US beyond whiskey include Kerrygold butter, Baileys Irish Cream, Guinness, pharmaceutical products, and medical devices.

 What Importers and Distributors Should Do

 For whiskey importers and distributors, several strategies can help manage tariff costs.
 First, use Foreign Trade Zones (FTZs) if you're warehousing inventory — goods stored in an FTZ don't incur tariffs until they enter US commerce, improving cash flow.
 Second, consider bonded warehousing for similar benefits.
 Third, apply the First Sale rule if you purchase through an intermediary — use the original distillery price rather than the distributor price as your customs value.
-Fourth, plan for the July 24 Section 122 expiration — if the tariff drops to 0%, pre-purchased inventory at 10% could be at a cost disadvantage.
-If it rises, consider accelerating purchases.
+Fourth, watch the deal's alcohol negotiations — spirits are one of the categories the EU-US deal leaves open, and a carve-out below 15% would change inventory economics; the July 24 Section 122 expiry, by contrast, no longer affects EU-origin goods.
 Fifth, maintain all customs documentation for potential refund claims on the prior IEEPA tariffs (20%) paid between April 2025 and February 2026.
 Sixth, work with a customs broker experienced in alcoholic beverage imports, as TTB (Alcohol and Tobacco Tax and Trade Bureau) requirements add compliance complexity.

 Key Takeaway

-Irish whiskey currently faces a 10% US import tariff under Section 122 — lower than both the 20% IEEPA rate it replaced and the 25% Airbus dispute tariff of 2019-2021.
-The tariff adds roughly $3 per standard retail bottle and $7-9 per premium bottle.
-With the Section 122 tariff set to expire July 24, 2026, importers should plan for potential rate changes.
+Irish whiskey now faces a 15% US import tariff under the EU-US trade deal effective July 1, 2026 — up from the 10% Section 122 rate, but still below the 20% IEEPA rate and the 25% Airbus dispute tariff of 2019-2021.
+The tariff adds roughly $4.50 per standard retail bottle and $10-13 per premium bottle.
+Alcoholic beverages remain subject to further negotiation under the deal, so a spirits carve-out is the scenario to watch.
 Use our tariff calculator to model costs for your specific shipments, and check our Ireland country page for the latest rates.

 Calculate Your Import Duty